openml/openml-python/doc/contributing.rst

 API
 +++
-* The extension scripts should be importing `openml` and be able to execute any function from the OpenML-Python `API <api.html>`_.
+* The extension scripts must import the `openml` package and be able to interface with any function from the OpenML-Python `API <api.html>`_.
-* The extension class defined here in the extension script should inherit the class :class:`openml.extensions.Extension`.
+* The extension has to be defined as a Python class and must inherit from :class:`openml.extensions.Extension`.
-* This class should have all the functions from `class Extension` overloaded as required.
+* This class needs to have all the functions from `class Extension` overloaded as required.
 * The redefined functions should have adequate and appropriate docstrings.
-The `Sklearn Extension API <generated/openml.extensions.sklearn.SklearnExtension.html>`_ is a good benchmark to follow.
+The `Sklearn Extension API :class:`openml.extensions.sklearn.SklearnExtension.html` is a good benchmark to follow.

 Interfacing with OpenML-Python
 ++++++++++++++++++++++++++++++
-Once the new extension class has been defined, the openml-python module to `register extensions
-<generated/openml.extensions.register_extension.html>`_ must be called to allow OpenML-Python to
-interface the new extension.
+Once the new extension class has been defined, the openml-python module to :meth:`openml.extensions.register_extension.html` must be called to allow OpenML-Python to interface the new extension.